inverted-ai/invertedai/docs/source/pythonapi/sdk-logs.md

 ### Example Usage

 #### Capturing Debug Logs
-Capturing debug logs is a simple process.
-Simply set the IAI_LOGGER_PATH environment variable.
-For example, in a Linux terminal, run the following command to set the path of a directory at which the debug logs will be written:
+Capturing debug logs is a straight forward process, simply set the IAI_LOGGER_PATH environment variable.
+For example, in a Linux terminal, run the following command to set the path of a directory in which the debug logs will be written:

 ```bash
 export IAI_LOGGER_PATH="<INSERT_DIRECTORY_PATH_HERE>"